 - Improves a home's appearance, which can help to increase a property's real estate value

 - Lessens flooding by absorbing excess rain water

 - Removes significant amounts of carbon dioxide from the air, which reduces the impact on climate change

 2019 Event Schedule and Available Trees

-Adopt-a-Tree available trees, event dates and times are subject to change.
-Tree quantities are limited and will be given away on a first-come, first-served basis.
+Adopt-a-Tree available trees, and event dates and times are subject to change.
+Tree quantities are limited and will be given out on a first-come, first-served basis.

 Saturday, July 13